Wiguwbe/1600024-projecto-informatica-d/README.md

+# Porting C to D

+This is an example of porting a C codebase, part by part to D (with -betterC).

+The makefiles were adapted to also compile with D.

+The D structs maintain compatibility with C, some are templated.

+The exported functions in the C headers files are also provided in D for compatibility purposes.

+## Process

+The files first ported are the ones that have no dependencies, since D can't import header files.

+The external functions (that are now struct methods) are kept for compatibility (hopefully) until they are no longer needed.

+_old README maintained for reference_

+---

 # Projecto de informática

 Este repositório contêm o código desenvolvido no âmbito da disciplina de Projecto de Informática do curso de Licenciatura de Informática.